Honey bees (Apis mellifera) are some of nature’s most hardworking and fascinating creatures.

 What happens during the pupa stage of a honey bee?

-During the pupa stage, the honey bee undergoes metamorphosis, developing wings, legs, and adult features.
+During the pupa stage, the honey bee undergoes metamorphosis.
+This is when the worm-like larva develops wings, legs, and adult features inside the capped cell.

 What is Royal Jelly?

-Royal jelly is a nutrient-rich substance produced by nurse bees, used to feed all larvae for the first few days.
-Only queen bee larvae are fed royal jelly exclusively throughout their development, allowing them to grow larger and develop reproductive abilities.
+Royal Jelly is a nutrient-rich substance produced by nurse bees.
+It is used to feed all larvae for the first few days.
+However, Queen bee larvae are fed Royal Jelly exclusively throughout their development, allowing them to grow larger and develop reproductive abilities.

 How long do queen honey bees live for?